Mixed Use Bulding

 Download 1800 Pixels JPEG Image.

-Harness the clarity of this 1800-pixel image for your prints—perfectly sharp at 6 inches with 300 DPI and equally clear at 12 inches when adjusted to 150 DPI.
+Utilize this 1800-pixel image at 300 DPI for sharp, detailed prints up to 6 inches.
+When your narrative requires larger images, deploying it at 150 DPI allows for clear, impactful visuals up to 12 inches.
 High-res images, watermark-free, are yours with press accreditation; or grab a low-res copy now, no wait required.
-For photo credit information, refer to the Image Credits Section.
+Details on photo contributions are located in the Image Credits Section.

 Torres Arquitetos Grand Copacabana